-A similar lack of precision can be seen in Article 16 which defines "accessible format" as one that gives a visually impaired person "access as flexibly and comfortably as a visual impairment." person without This further а underscores the deficient manner in which the Treaty attempts to cover such a broad range of copyright works, since issues of access are different for particular types of works, depending on a variety of issues, such as the market in which the work is distributed, the mode of distribution and the type of experience the work intends to convey.
+A similar lack of precision can be seen in Article 16 which defines "accessible format" as one that gives a visually impaired person "access as flexibly and comfortably as a person without a visual impairment."
+This further underscores the deficient manner in which the Treaty attempts to cover such a broad range of copyright works, since issues of access are different for particular types of works, depending on a variety of issues, such as the market in which the work is distributed, the mode of distribution and the type of experience the work intends to convey.
 In the context of motion pictures, the above statement is an aspiration without practical meaning.